peter-bertok/modernization/README.md

 - [ ] Create build pipelines.
 Make sure to use the new "2.0" pipelines.
   - [ ] If you can't see a YAML file in the source code, you went wrong somewhere.
   - [ ] If you use seperate "build" and "release" pipelines, this is the old 1.0 style GUI-wizard pipelines.
-  - [ ] Use "Environments" with security rules associated with the PRD environment.
   - [ ] Use "pipeline artefacts" for zip files.
   - [ ] Use seperate "stages" for build and each deployment.
 E.g.: Build -> TST -> UAT -> PRD.
+  - [ ] Use "Environments" with security rules associated with the PRD environment to block accidental deployments to the live environment.
+  - [ ] Use branch security and similar controls to ensure that only the "main" or "master" branch deploys to PRD.
 - [ ] Find NuGet packages for DLL binary files and replace the DLL file with the package reference.
+  - [ ] "Vendor" the dependency into Azure DevOps.
+This is a checkbox feature called "Package Cache".
   - WARNING: There are no official packages for Crystal Reports!
 - [ ] Internally-developed DLLs from other projects should be published as NuGet packages to a private feed hosted in Azure DevOps.
 - [ ] Web apps should be [precompiled during builds](https://learn.microsoft.com/en-us/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/precompiling-your-website-cs), otherwise some web pages might not actually function on PaaS, but this won't be noticed until production when they're "compiled on the fly".
 - [ ] Add the "Source Indexing" task to the pipeline, which then enables Application Insights debug snapshots to automatically download the matching code files.
 - [ ] Publish PDB files even in release builds to the PaaS platform.
 Check the "zip" artefact files to make sure they're there.
-These are used by Application Insights for some diagostics.
+These are used by both App Service and Application Insights for diagostics such as crash dump analysis and memory leak analysis.

 In Azure DevOps Pipelines, this means adding the following snippets to the msbuild args: